mascarpony/quest-board/README.md

 For now we have app with quests board and form for creating new quests.
 But heroes should have opportunity to accept the quests, that's why we need you!

 - Add `Accept` button to each quest
-- On click status of the quest should be changed to isAccepted (at both frontend and backend)
+- On click status of the quest should be changed to accepted (at both frontend and backend)
-- isAccepted quests shouldn't be shown at the quests board
+- Accepted quests shouldn't be shown at the quests board
 - Add button `My quests` to the header.
 It should lead to `/my-quests` page.
-Show here the list of isAccepted quests without any buttons
+Show here the list of accepted quests without any buttons

 ## If you are bored